All Episodes

 There are countless examples.

-The bottom line is they don't have any better record at picking winners than the quote unquote amateur Tea Party types do.
+The bottom line is they don't have any better record at picking winners than the quote-unquote amateur Tea Party types do.

 And even when they pick winners, what do we end up winning?

-We get we get squishy Republican moderates.
+We get squishy Republican moderates.

 And on the establishment Republican side, they don't see the country at risk.